d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

 ## Classify the Testing Set and Submit Results on Kaggle

-After obtaining a satisfactory model design and hyper-parameters, we use all training data sets (including validation sets) to retrain the model and classify the testing set.
+After obtaining a satisfactory model design and hyper-parameters, we use all training datasets (including validation sets) to retrain the model and classify the testing set.

 ```{.python .input  n=14}
 net, preds = get_net(ctx), []